Atlas80b/spring-boot-azure-cicd/README.md

 # Azure Web App deployment pipeline with Github Actions
-This repository contains 2 simple implementations of a pipeline that creates automatic deployments of an Azure Web App.
+This repository contains 2 simple implementations of a pipeline that creates automatic deployments to an Azure Web App whenever code is pushed to a specifc branch (`dev` in this case).

 ## Private Web App
 In case the Azure Web App is using a private endpoint and it is not publicly available, the deployment strategy consists of uploading the jar file to an Azure Storage Container.